Car Accidents FAQ

 Yes, your automobile insurance policy carries coverage for bodily injury caused by an Uninsured automobile.

-6. Who pays to get my car fixed?
+Who will pay to get my car fixed after an accident?

 If you are found not at fault for the accident, and you elected to carry full coverage on your automobile insurance company, you can choose either to have your insurance company or the other insurance company pay to fix or replace your car.
 If you did not elect full coverage on your automobile insurance policy, you will have to make your claim with the other person’s insurance company.
 Their company will only pay for your property damage if they find their operator responsible for the accident.